An introduction to automatic flexible packaging machines

 Some machines perform these processes vertically (vertical form fill seal or VFFS) and some do it horizontally (horizontal form fill seal or HFFS).
 VFFS machines have the advantage of occupying limited floor space and are more economical in cost, which makes them a top choice in many industries when square footage and budget are limited.

-Multilane stick pack and sachet machines are very popular in industries that package small packets of powder or liquid products like condiments and drink mixes.
+Multilane stick pack machines are very popular in industries that package small packets of powder or liquid products like condiments and drink mixes.
 These machines work similarly to form fill seal machines but create multiple packages at once.

 Fill and seal

 Premade pouch fill and seal machines are a quickly growing flexible packaging machine type.
 This equipment fills premade pouches with product and seals them shut.
 Some pouch packing machines perform their operations in a rotary fashion and others in a straight line.
 Rotary machines have the advantage of occupying less floor space and have more favorable ergonomics for operators.

 Often, a flexible packaging machine will be integrated with a filler or doser to accurately measure the weight or volume of product before it is dropped into each bag.
 Depending on your product properties, different filling equipment will be recommended:

 - An auger filler is often used for powder products.
 This equipment uses a long screw-like mechanism to measure discrete quantities of product into bags.